 Medford Community Electricity Aggregation (CEA) is a program offered by the city of Medford’s Office of Planning, Development, and Sustainability is a program offered by the city of Medford to provide new electricity supply options and more renewable energy to Medford residents and businesses.
-The Program doesn’t replace National Grid (or Eversource), the electric utility in Medford, who still continue to deliver electricity, repair outages and manager all billing, so customers continue to receive one bill from their utility.
+The Program doesn’t replace National Grid (or Eversource), the electric utility in Medford, that still continues to deliver electricity, repair outages and manager all billing, so that customers continue to receive only one bill from their utility.

 Medford CEA is the only electricity program offered by our City – beware of look-alike offers and always look for the city seal on materials sent to you!

 Enroll in the Program

-The program will periodically send Customer Notification Letters to new or newly eligible electricity customers, which includes the program details, information about product prices, and renewable energy.
+The Program will periodically send Customer Notification Letters to new or newly eligible electricity customers, which includes program details, information about product prices, and renewable energy.
 Customers who receive this letter and choose to participate will be automatically enrolled.
-To enroll sooner, use the online forms.
+To enroll sooner, use our online forms.

 December 2022 to December 2024